itewreed/secam-tbc-2-yuv/README.md

 ## Merge color with dropout corrected MKV file
 ### AviSynth way
 Use the AviSynth script.
 The additional module RawSourcePlus needs to be installed beforehand.
 Using AVSPmod a live preview is available.
 Put in the location of the videofiles, ld muxed MKV file into FFmpegSource2 and GNURadio created bin file into RawSourcePlus.
-The trimming needs to be commented in if startfield is 2, otherwise it needs to be commented out.
+The trimming needs to be commented in if startfield is still used and startfield is 2, otherwise it needs to be commented out.
 Save and open the script in your desired video application that understands AviSynth scripts.

 ### CLI Way
 1. Create the YUV file with the GNURadio graph